Nova A.

 Step#4 Know the Purpose of Writing Your Essay

 Choose hooks that fit your paper.
-Know the type of essay you are writing and its purpose.
+Know the type of essay you are writing and its purpose to create relevance with the upcoming body paragraphs.
 You can go for funny hooks if you are writing a paper on a light topic.
 If you are writing a conference paper, then you should be more formal.

 Step#5 Revise and Refine